ngrodzitski/opio/README.md

 `opio::proto_entry` takes the protocol specs and generates a set of routines necessary to compose a type, and the instance of such type.
 Implementation follows "send by call & receive by invoke" approach.
-To send a message to remote party user calls on of the send-functions provided by entry and to receive the message from a remote party user provides a callback object capable of receiving incoming (for its role: client or server) messages of the protocol.
+To send a message to remote party user calls one of the send-functions provided by entry and to receive the message from a remote party user provides a callback object capable of receiving incoming (for its role: client or server) messages of the protocol.